 Inspection Program Quality Control and Quality Assurance (QC/QA): The accuracy, thoroughness, and completeness of the bridge safety inspections are essential.
 The inspections are used to evaluate each structure's safety and to make decisions on planning, budgeting, and performance of maintenance, repair, rehabilitation, and replacement of VDOT's structures.
 Since 1991, it has been the policy of VDOT's Structure and Bridge Division to provide rigorous quality control and quality assurance (QC/QA) of the structure safety inspection program.
 In January 2005, the NBIS portion of the Code of Federal Regulations was amended to require each state to "Assure systematic quality control and quality assurance procedures are used to maintain a high degree of accuracy and consistency in the inspection program.
-The QA program includes periodic field review of inspection teams, periodic bridge inspection reports and computations."
+The QA program includes periodic field review of inspection teams, periodic bridge inspection refresher training for program managers and team leaders, and independent review of inspection reports and computations."
 The Structure and Bridge Division meets these NBIS requirements with its quality control and quality assurance programs.